freeletics/khonshu/docs/codegen/get-started.md

-        route = ExampleRoute::class, // the route used to navigate to ExampleUi parentScope = AppScope::class, // the scope of the app level component, AppScope is the default value and can be omitted stateMachine = ExampleStateMachine::class, // the state machine used for this ui destinationType = DestinationType.SCREEN, // whether it's a screen, dialog or bottom sheet, SCREEN is the default value and can be omitted destinationScope = AppScope::class, // contribute the generated destination to AppScope, AppScope is the default value and can be omitted
+        route = ExampleRoute::class, // the route used to navigate to ExampleUi parentScope = AppScope::class, // the scope of the app level component, AppScope is the default value and can be omitted stateMachine = ExampleStateMachine::class, // the state machine used for this ui destinationScope = AppScope::class, // contribute the generated destination to AppScope, AppScope is the default value and can be omitted
     )
     @Composable